orrbarkat/c/cProject/README.md

 2. there are some strings inside the code
 3. the code has some "TODO" inside...
 4. if config->spLoggerfilename is stdout it needs to print to stdout
-5. in kdarray init the qsort_r's args need a change of order to work for you, the comperator needs that too
+5. free new struct (sorting point) allocation in kd array init
-6. make file needs adaptation
+6. make file needs adaptation?